 Note: Agent version 6.0 and above only support versions of Kubernetes higher than 1.7.6.
 For prior versions of Kubernetes, consult the Legacy Kubernetes versions section.

-To gather metrics, traces, and logs from your Kubernetes clusters, there are two options:
+To gather metrics, traces, and logs from your Kubernetes clusters, there are four options:

-Note: Only one Datadog Agent shound run on each node; a sidecar per node is not generally recommended and may not function as expected.
+Note: Only one Datadog Agent shound run on each node; a sidecar per pod is not generally recommended and may not function as expected.

 In the context of using the Kubernetes integration, and when deploying Agents in a Kubernetes cluster, a set of rights are required for the Agent to integrate seamlessly.

 You must allow the Agent to perform a few actions: